Davaff/OpenNotebooks/Marketing Resources/MARKETING_RESOURCES.md

 This folder contains the _.psd_ files used to create the files contained in the _Pngs_ folder.

 ### Screenshots
-This folder contains the actual in app screenshots taken on an iOS device or simulator.
+This folder contains the actual in-app screenshots taken on an iOS device or simulator.

 ## Screenshot scenarios
 Following scenarios are represented in the screenshots.